 It is an open question, whether this bound is sharp. \footnote{Note.
-On March 4, 2024, two days before the submission of this preprint, personal communication revealed that Absil/Mataigne worked independently on the injectivity radius of the Stiefel manifold, but for a parametric family of Riemannian metrics \cite{HueperMarkinaLeite2020, log_comp, nguyen2022curvature}.
+On March 4, 2024, two days before the submission of the first preprint of this work, personal communication revealed that Absil/Mataigne worked independently on the injectivity radius of the Stiefel manifold, but for a parametric family of Riemannian metrics \cite{HueperMarkinaLeite2020, log_comp, nguyen2022curvature}.
 By the discovery of conjugate points and geodesic loops on the Stiefel manifold, an upper bound on the injectivity radius is obtained.
-Their work is now available as a preprint \cite{absil2024ultimate}. } \\ In the folowwing, we recap the theoretical foundation for working with cut points and conjugate point in relation to the injectivity radius.
+Their work is now available as a preprint \cite{absil2024ultimate}. } \\ In the following, we recap the theoretical foundation for working with cut points and conjugate point in relation to the injectivity radius.
 Our main references are \cite{docarmo,petersen2016riemannian,gallier} and \cite{Quentin}. \\ We start by defining the sectional curvature of a tangent plane section of a manifold $\M$.
 Given a vector space $V$, we write